seventeen-iterator/Fabrik/graphvis_research/README.md

-# [Fabrik] Research about adding support for exporting model graphs from Fabrik
+# Research about adding support for exporting model graphs from Fabrik
-This research was made for Google Code-in task by Cloud-CV.

-Attached code requires common requirements, plus `networkx` and `pydot` Python packages.
+Attached code requires [common dependencies](../requirements/common.txt), plus `networkx` and `pydot` Python packages.
 ## Problem
-Researchers, who use Fabrik for building neural networks, have to draw diagrams by hand from scratch, because Fabrik still does not provide any tool to draw them automatically.
-This research observes some ways to implement such tool.
+Currently there's no tools for drawing Fabrik neural network diagram directly, without need to do it by hand.
+This research observes some ways to implement such function.
 ## Observations
 During research, I managed to found some ways.
 They even can be divided into two groups.
 ### Based on deep learning frameworks